StackExchange/StackExchange.Redis/docs/Basics.md

     Console.WriteLine((string)message);
 });
 ```
 <sub>Note: exceptions are caught and discarded by StackExchange.Redis here, to prevent cascading failures.
-To handle failues, use a `try`/`catch` inside your handler to do as you wish with any exceptions.</sub>
+To handle failures, use a `try`/`catch` inside your handler to do as you wish with any exceptions.</sub>

 Separately (and often in a separate process on a separate machine) you can publish to this channel: